December 15–17, 2020 nor'easter: Mid-Atlantic states

 The Binghamton, New York area saw a record-breaking 40 inches (102 cm) of snow, which caused severe travel headaches, as the system was predicted to bring only a maximum of 20 in to the southern region of the state.
 A travel ban was issued in Broome County, New York.
 Albany saw 22.9 in of snow.
+This became the 8th largest snowstorm in Albany, and the 4th largest in the month of December.
 One fatality occurred in the area along Interstate 787 when a tractor-trailer crashed into a snowplow.
 Ice accumulations of up to half an inch occurred in the Hudson Valley, and up to two-tenths of an inch of ice accumulated on Long Island.
 State police responded to more than 600 accidents and disabled vehicles overnight stuck in snow and sleet as the storm passed over, resulting in two fatal accidents.
-Amounts of 4–10 in of snow and sleet fell on Long Island and the New York City area.
+Amounts of 4–10 in of snow and sleet fell on Long Island and the New York City area, with 10.5 in of snow falling in Central Park.
 The sleet made the cleanup efforts particularly difficult on Long Island, due to its weight.
 The snowfall totals from this storm in New York City were greater than the snow total from the previous winter, which was just 4.8 in of snowfall.
+The snowstorm led to a 19-car pileup on the Henry Hudson Parkway, resulting in six injuries and the closure of all southbound lanes on the Henry Hudson Bridge.
 Newark Valley saw 44 in of snow, the maximum snowfall accumulation during the event.